 What remains unclear to me is whether the building code applies to the construction of tiny houses.
 I have been told by tiny house owners from other states not to worry about the building code, that it's not meant to cover tiny houses.
 Is this true?

 Often defined as a house that is 80 to 400 square feet, and built either on a traditional house foundation or on a trailer bed (with or without wheels), tiny houses have grown rapidly in popularity.
-No uniform set of building standards or rules has been developed that applies to the construction of these miniature houses.
-Accordingly, in some cases, depending on a number of factors including size of the tiny house and its location, a building permit may not be required.
+Although a uniform set of building standards has been developed that applies to the construction of these miniature houses, not all municipalities have adopted them.
+(The uniform standard is called "Appendix Q.")

 If the intent is for the tiny house to be occupied, though, in most all cases the local building code will apply.
-Building codes impose certain safety and construction standards to make sure structures are safe for occupancy.
+Building codes (as well as Appendix Q) impose certain safety and construction standards to make sure structures are safe for occupancy.

-Depending on the location and type of the tiny house, a different safety standard may apply.
-For example, if the tiny house is built on wheels, the local jurisdiction may require that it comply with the same safety standards that apply to recreational vehicles.
+Depending on the location and type of the tiny house, a different safety standard might apply.
+For example, if the tiny house is built on wheels, the local jurisdiction could require that it comply with the same safety standards that apply to recreational vehicles.

-In cases like yours, where it has already been determined that the tiny house is a permitted land use, a good next step is to head down to your local building department to inquire about what permits you must obtain.
+In cases like yours, where it has already been determined that the tiny house is a permitted land use, a good next step is to contact your local building department to inquire about what permits you must obtain.
 A building official can help determine what, if any, construction standards apply to your proposed tiny house.

-Unfortunately, complying with building codes can be difficult, because of the standards imposed.
-For example, you may encounter a building code that requires at least one room of 120 square feet.
-That may be difficult to accommodate in a tiny house.
+Unfortunately, complying with building codes that aren't tailored to tiny houses can be difficult.
+For example, you might encounter a building code that requires at least one room of 120 square feet.
+That can be difficult to accommodate in a tiny house.

 A contractor who is familiar with the applicable building code and the issues facing tiny-home builders can be a valuable resource.
 Tiny houses have their own complications, including how to get all that stuff into a such a small place.
 An expert can help avoid pitfalls with both the permitting and construction processes.